 - A rider meeting is held the evening before departure.
 Start time is 6:30 pm and they last for a few hours.
 Part mixer, part meeting, we’ll catch you up on any announcements, introductions and answer any last minute questions.
 Lodging this night is up to the participant, though we do work to provide options for those willing to camp.
-Afterwards, it’s a good time to get to know your fellow rider or go out in one of the depart locations.
+Afterward, it’s a good time to get to know your fellow rider or go out in one of the depart locations.
 Just don’t stay out too late.

 - Rides depart in the mornings.
 Rides start at 7:30 am and all leave from rider meeting locations.
 We reserve the right to adjust this depart time and will make any change announcement at the rider meeting.
 Breakfast items and coffee are available.

 - Lunch on the route is typically half way.
-Geography plays a part: we’re not going to fill you up before a big climb but we shoot for that mid mark.
+Geography plays a part: we’re not going to fill you up before a big climb, but we shoot for that mid mark.
 All lunch and water locations will be marked on maps distributed at the rider meeting.
 Natural water is available on all the routes so bring a water filter.
 We heavily emphasize that this is a bikepacking adventure and as such, you’re responsible for knowing your needs.
-We provide the tools, but if you’re looking for a Gran Fondo with aid stations every 20 miles look elsewhere.
+We provide the tools, but if you’re looking for a Gran Fondo with aid stations, every 20 miles look elsewhere.

-- Depart times on day two and three are up to you (kinda).
+- Depart times on day two, and three are up to you (kinda).
 Breakfast starts at 6 am.
-If you want to start earlier, let us know and we’ll get you fed.
+If you want to start earlier, let us know, and we’ll get you fed.
 You need to be on the road no later than 8 am, earlier if you plan to stop more or ride slow.
 Don’t be offended if we ask you to be an early depart one day.
 We find this process helps manage arrival times, mingles the group better and keeps everyone in a safe corridor when on the route.

 - Medical support is also on the route.
 Sometimes in a van, often on a bike, we have multiple emergency medical professionals should it be needed.